Solar power is growing around the world, is currently a multibillion-dollar business and is projected to grow exponentially in the coming years.

 Is My Home a Good Fit with Solar?

 Typically, most residential homes are a good fit for solar.
 You just need a sloping area such as a roof, shed roof, or patio cover, or you can even put an installation on ground level.
 It’s best if the slope faces south, at least in the northern hemisphere, but it’s not required.

 Then you can calculate the peak sunlight hours in your area.
 This is the amount of time the sun will be directly hitting your solar panels, and it varies by geographic location.
 The higher the number, the better, as more peak sunlight hours means more time your solar panels will be running at peak efficiency.

-Typically, most houses can have an efficient solar array somewhere on their roof or elsewhere on the property.
+Typically, most houses (even old houses) can have an efficient solar array somewhere on their roof or elsewhere on the property.
 It needs to be sunny, sloped, and have enough area to fit the system.

 Will I Save Money with Solar?

 Most solar systems pay for themselves within 9 to 12 years.
 But this varies by where you live by a lot.